Thahaniya-M-Shukkoor/AtmoSync/README.md

 | `transit_hour`       | Enables analysis of hourly patterns                                              |
 | `days_since_harvest` | Measures the time elapsed between harvest and the relevant logistics observation |

-### These features allow the project to examine whether logistics conditions and commodity-related outcomes vary across **years, months, hours, and post-harvest periods**.
+### These features allow the project to examine whether logistics conditions and commodity-related outcomes vary across years, months, hours, and post-harvest periods.
 ---

 ### 4.6 Summary of Data Preparation